What personal information do we collect from the people that visit our blog, website, or newsletter?

 How do we protect visitor information?

 We do not use vulnerability scanning and/or scanning to PCI standards.
 We use regular Malware Scanning.
-As we do not sell any goods, we do not collect any financial information.
 Our email service provider is encrypted with SSL.
-Our website is protected with “https://”
+Our website is protected with “https://.”
+Only third party software is used to collect financial information for those customers paying online.

 Do we use “cookies?”